OISTE/repository/tmp/testcp.md

 ### Circumstance for certificate renewal

-For SSL Certificates it is allowed the certificate renewal for the purpose of extending the validity period and always considering the requirements for re-verification periods stipulated in section 3.3 of this CP.
+For TLS Certificates it is allowed the certificate renewal for the purpose of extending the validity period and always considering the requirements for re-verification periods stipulated in section 3.3 of this CP.